uclastudentmedia/tours-backend/README.md

 First, we needed to obtain floor plans for Boelter/MS and put that data into some format that would allow us to query it in order to do routing from one room to another: this ended up being a Postgres database with [PostGIS](https://postgis.net/), which lets us represent the rooms and pathways as geographic objects that we can do location queries on.
 Basically, the rooms/pathways become a huge graph that you can run your favourite shortest-distance algorithm on.

-Then, when the user makes an API request for a specific building and start and end room, the server generates the graph of the entire building (luckily, we didn't have that much data), calculates the navigation route, and then uses that route data to generate the image(s) of the floor(s) to show the route.
+Then, when the user makes an API request for a specific building and start and end room, the Django server generates the graph of the entire building (luckily, we didn't have that much data), calculates the navigation route, and then uses that route data to generate the image(s) of the floor(s) to show the route.

 Let's dive into the development process.